-- Contain at least 51 percent of households in the area earning at 80 percent or below HAMFI to meet LMA - Must be contiguous and the area should be mapped to show eligibility - Must be an Activity with public benefit for the area, such as streets and sidewalks, sewer/water Infrastructure, community facilities, or park improvements - Should be determined to be LMA eligibility from the map application at HUD's Low- and Moderate-Income Summary Data Application page.
-Instructions for HUD's mapping application are available to assist in using the map application. - c.
-Low- to Moderate-Income Housing (LMH) defined by household income limits is a household earning 80 percent or less of HAMFI. - d.
-LMI Job Creation or Retention Activities (LMJ) - LMJ is based on the number of full-time equivalent jobs created or retained - Must create or retain jobs, and 51 percent of those jobs must be for LMI persons - To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained - 2.
-Slums and Blight - a.
-Areas must be geographically defined and publicly identified as slums or blighted, typically by a council or board resolution, before the Activity is considered. - Activities must aid in the prevention or elimination of slums or blight as described in 24 CFR § 570.482. - 3.
-Urgent Need
+- Are based on the American Community Survey using Census Geographies. - Contain at least 51 percent of households in the area earning at 80 percent or below HAMFI to meet LMA. - Must be contiguous and the area should be mapped to show eligibility. - Must be an Activity with public benefit for the area, such as streets and sidewalks, sewer/water Infrastructure, community facilities, or park improvements. - Should be determined to be LMA eligible from the map application at HUD's Low- and Moderate-Income Summary Data Application page.
+Instructions for HUD's mapping application are available to assist in using the map application. - Low- to Moderate-Income Housing (LMH) LMH as defined by household income limits is a household earning 80 percent or less of HAMFI.

+- d.
+Low- to Moderate-Income Jobs (LMJ) LMI Job Creation or Retention Activities (LMJ) - LMJ is based on the number of full-time equivalent jobs created or retained. - Must create or retain jobs, and 51 percent of those jobs must be for LMI persons. - To meet the public benefit requirements for LMJ activities, for every \$35,000 spent, one full-time equivalent job must be created/retained. - 2.
+Slums and Blight on an area basis (SBA) and on a spot basis (SBS) - Areas must be geographically defined and publicly identified as slums or blighted, typically by a council or board resolution before the Activity is considered. - Activities must aid in the prevention or elimination of slums or blight as described in 24 CFR §570.483(c)(1-2).